davideyre/hash-cgmlst/readme.md

 The `bin/compareProfilesExclude.py` script ignores the 26 genes likely prone to mis-assembly.

+These scripts search for json files with the folder specified and any immediate sub-folders.
+Please ensure that the only json files present are those created by this workflow.

 ## Bring your own assemblies
 If you wish to simply call the hash-cgMLST of an existing assembly this can be done by running: